✅ Nectar points calculator

 Nectar is a loyalty scheme used by some of the biggest brands in the UK.

-Think brands like Sainsbury’s (the most well known brand on Nectar), Esso, ASOS and Argos.
+Think brands like Sainsbury’s (the most well known brand on Nectar, and now owners of Nectar!), Esso, ASOS and Argos.
 Every time you shop in one of the Nectar connected stores, if you have registered for a Nectar card you can earn points.
-These points can then be transferred into a variety of things: money off your shopping, days out vouchers, restaurant vouchers and more.

 Looking to save money in the supermarket?
 I’m always on the hunt for ways to reduce our food shopping bill.
 It’s a huge proportion of our monthly cash, so I often use apps and cash-back sites to make the most of our budget.